C0mputerJ0sh/studious-waffle/README.md

 # about me
-hi, im a fellow computer nerd
+hi, i'm a fellow computer nerd

 i enjoy coding and graphic design

+i'm a volunteer probationary firefighter as well 🔥